 I once received a question from an NCAA Division I assistant coach asking about US players going to the UK to play volleyball as post-graduate students.
 In this post I address that subject as best I can.
-Volleyball England also has a post about the different opportunities in playing at the university level there, albeit more from a participation perspective.
+Please see The College Volleyball Recruiting Playbook for tips for US athletes seeking to go abroad.

-The 2019-20 figures released by USA Volleyball show at least 65 players receiving international transfer certificates to play in England.
+The 2019-20 figures released by USA Volleyball (which was the peak for total transfers so far) show at least 65 players receiving international transfer certificates to play in England.
 There could be more playing for UK universities who did not get an ITC because they don’t play in the top level of the National League (NVL) there.
-For example, I had a couple of Americans play for me at Exeter.
-Since we did not play in the NVL they didn’t need ITCs.
+For example, I had a couple of Americans play for me at Exeter back in the day.
+Since we did not play in the NVL, they didn’t need ITCs.

 Universities with performance volleyball programs